80 Examples of Onomatopoeia: Sound Words List (With Pictures & Example Sentences)

 : used to represent the barking sound made by a dog.

-Example sentenceWhen she heard the woofing of her pet dog, she knew that she had found it.
+Example in a sentenceWhen she heard the woofing of her pet dog, she knew that she had found it.

 80. Yikes